abhishekgoenka/training/angular/lab2/README.md

 Register `DataService` to `app.module.ts` under `providers`.
 A provider is an instruction to the DI system on how to obtain a value for a dependency.
 Most of the time, these dependencies are services that you create and provide. [more](https://angular.io/guide/providers)

+Angular 6 onwards it is done by employing new `providedIn` property of the `@Injectable` decorator. [more](https://medium.com/@tomastrajan/total-guide-to-angular-6-dependency-injection-providedin-vs-providers-85b7a347b59f)

 you need to import the Angular `HttpClientModule`. [more](https://angular.io/guide/http)
 ```typescript
 @NgModule({